The Guidance Tag

 - the file is checked against the active scan rules,

-- the correct reviewer is selected from the file extension,
+- the correct reviewer is selected using the file extension,

 - the